 Under this Framework Operation, EIF will extend support to intermediaries aimed at enhancing access to students and learners as well as to companies operating in a niche market, not yet mainstreamed into the main credit channels.
-Benefiting from the InvestEU guarantee coverage, financial intermediaries will be able to mobilize funding resource tailored to the need of the specific categories of final recipients, contributing toward creating further social inclusion of the respective individuals or entrepreneurs.
+Benefiting from the InvestEU guarantee coverage, financial intermediaries will be able to mobilise funding resources tailored to the needs of the specific categories of final recipients, contributing toward creating further social inclusion of the respective individuals or enterprises.